 A treatment plan will be laid out from acute care through to rehabilitation and maintenance along with a time frame for recovery.
 Once your chiropractor is confident that you have a full understanding of your condition, treatment will be given.
 You will usually receive treatment at the first consultation.
 An array of techniques can be used including ice, heat, exercise, mobilisation, manipulation, soft tissue work and stretching.

 Chiropractic involves safe, gentle and specific manipulation, done by hand, to free joints in the spine or other areas of the body that are not moving properly.

 Sometimes a “crack” or “pop” sound can be heard and the noise is simply bubbles of gas popping in the joint fluid as the pressure in the joint is released.

-If it is felt that treatment is not appropriate or further investigations are required, patients are referred onto the relevant healthcare professional.
+If it is felt that treatment is not appropriate or further investigations are required, you will be referred onto the relevant healthcare professional.

 At all times, we encourage you to ask questions in order to put you at ease and maximise the benefits of your treatment.

-At the Douglas Chiropractic Clinic, we continually reassess patient’s progress.
+At the Douglas Chiropractic Clinic, we continually reassess our patients’ progress.

 If you have any questions prior to your first consultation or booking, please feel free to contact us.
 We will be happy to help!